 Terms of award

-Successful applications may receive an offer of funding from the Academy towards the cost of delivering the approved Flagship activity.
+Successful applications will receive an offer of funding from the Academy towards the cost of delivering the approved Flagship activity.

 The terms and conditions of the grant are outlined below, and the acceptance of these conditions is required at time of application submission.

-• A funding agreement must be executed before any grant funds is released.
+A funding agreement must be executed before any grant funds are released.

-• If required, the Academy can provide additional support/services to successful applicants such as event website hosting, event registration, and publicity.
+If required, the Academy can provide additional support and services to successful applicants such as event website hosting, event registration, and publicity.
 However, the services are subject to minimal fees as per the Academy’s universal pricing standards.

 Direct costs to deliver the Flagship activity, such as: